ros-industrial-attic/tolomatic/README.md

 ```

 ## servo_node
+The servo_node uses the full output assembly, where each service (generally) impliments a specific motion type.
+For service call parameters velocity, postion, and incriment, the parameter sign will control drive direction.
+See the manual for more detailed info.
 ### Parameters
 - host: The IP address of the controller
 - local_ip: Local IP used for implicit messaging